 The island is home to more than 40 beaches, stunning landscapes and vistas, authentic Greek towns and villages as well as modern resort precincts.
 It also has an incredible fortified old town which is a UNESCO World Heritage Site.

 It is no secret that two of the key ingredients for the Greek Islands’ popularity is the beaches and the nightlife.
-So, it’s no surprise that the beautiful island of Rhodes is a definite party favourite, given it offers both in spades, particularly around Faliraki.
+So, it’s no surprise that the beautiful island of Rhodes is a favourite of the greek party islands, given it offers both in spades, particularly around Faliraki.

 Rhodes is an island with many faces, attracting everyone from hedonistic revellers to families looking for a quiet holiday.
 As a result, the nightlife is contained to two main places: Faliraki, and Rhodes Town.